Skip to main content

 What tolerance is used for checking my answers?

 For pH and pKa values, answers within ±0.02 units are considered correct.
 For concentrations and ratios, answers within ±3% (relative) or ±0.001 (absolute) are accepted.
 These tolerances account for rounding differences and minor calculation variations.
 For example, if the correct pH is 5.06, answers between 5.04 and 5.08 are accepted.
 If the correct ratio is 2.0, answers between 1.94 and 2.06 (within 3%) are accepted.
-Understanding these tolerances helps you know how precise your answers need to be and why small differences are acceptable due to rounding.
+The tolerance window matters because two honest rounding paths can land a few hundredths apart.

 Why are my calculated concentrations different from expected?